 Tactics are the individual actions that contribute to strategies.
 They help companies and teams break down strategies into actionable tasks they can designate to specific people and assign due dates to, allowing them to create a more accurate timeline of project progress.

 In the GOST model, tactics are the most specific and individualized tasks, and they make up the second half of the “how” category alongside strategies.
-While strategies will create a plan detailing how you can achieve goals, tactics will outline how your project will look.

 For example, if your strategy is to create a website, your tactics might include designing various pages, writing content, and securing a domain.
 It adds more details to your strategy and breaks down your goal into the smallest steps.